-Google is continuously evolving and it may seem like a full time job to try and keep up with their ever changing algorithms.
-However, it's important for us as Marketers and Web Developers to adapt our practices to keep up with them.
-Google aims to give users the best experience possible.
-Therefore, Google cares about both SEO (Search Engine Optimization) and UX (User Experience) and we need to make sure we keep this in mind with respect to each valuable aspect of web design and development.
+Google is continuously evolving, and it may seem like a full time job to try and keep up with their ever changing algorithms.
+However, it's important for us as marketers and web developers to adapt our practices to keep up.
+Google’s user-centric focus today, now aims to give your readers the best experience possible.
+So, while Google cares about both SEO (Search Engine Optimization) and UX (User Experience), we need to make sure we keep the separation of the two in mind with respect to each valuable aspect of web design and development.

-Search Engines are Getting Smarter
+Search Engines are Always Getting Smarter.

-Pay Attention to Your Bounce Rate
+Pay Close Attention to Your Bounce Rates.

 When visitors click on your website through an organic result, a digital ad, or another lead generation medium, they are expecting to find specific information.
 If they don’t find what they’re looking for, they are likely to leave your website right away.
 Google considers this a bounce.

 This shouldn’t necessarily be a surprise to anyone, but it’s something that marketers may or may not currently be paying enough attention to.
 After all, if your ads and content are directing people to your website only to have them leave right away, then there’s a bigger issue at hand, isn’t there?
 Do you know your bounce rate?
 If not, you may want to start tracking that through Google Analytics or some other website analysis tool, and if you’re struggling to figure out the formula to get your readers to stay a while, give us a shout, and we’ll be your second set of eyes.